Binary Search Algorithm Code Template

 Info

-previously nums.length - 1
+supposed to be nums.length - 1

 ?
-Why is it necessary to write it as nums.length
+Why is it written as nums.length

 here to make the "search interval" left-closed and right-open?